Lead in Drinking Water: Best Practices for Schools and Daycares

 Legislation and Standards

-Laws and regulations governing the levels of lead in drinking water exist to protect public health.
-In the United States, the Environmental Protection Agency (EPA) has set the maximum contaminant level goal for Pb in water at zero, recognizing that any exposure can be harmful.
-Also, the Lead and Copper Rule outlines measures that public water systems must take to control lead and copper contamination.
+We have laws and regulations on lead concentrations in water to keep us healthy.
+The US Environmental Protection Agency (EPA) has set the contaminant concentration goal for Pb in water at zero, and even this can be toxic.
+There is also the Lead and Copper Rule, which states that public water systems must be led and copper-controlled.

 Testing for Lead in Drinking Water